Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Action Item: Consider evaluating patent licensing opportunities well in advance of funding rounds or commercial deployment to allow time for due diligence and integration planning.
 Consult with patent counsel for company-specific timing recommendations.

-Contact us to discuss licensing US Patent 12,001,207 for defensive IP protection in your commercial vehicle systems.
+Contact us to discuss licensing our 2-patent portfolio (33 claims) for defensive IP protection in your commercial vehicle systems.

 Contact About Patent Licensing